 2.1.
 Location of the research and experimental design.
 The research was carried out at the Scientific Research Station (Setkhiris), Latakia, Syria in 2022.

-The experiment was designed in a randomized complete block design to include four levels of OMWW and four rates of sugar beet molasses with three replicates for each treatment ; thus, the number of experimental plots reached 16 × 3 = 48 plots of 5 m2 each with 2.5 m length and 2.5 m width with a marginal distance of 0.25 m length and 0.25 m width between treatments, making the area of the experiment 240 m2 where the number of lines in one treatment was 3 planting lines with a distance of 70 cm between them and 25 cm between tubers; the number of plants per line was 10 plants, thus the number of plants per replicate was 30 plants per replicate.
-Table 1. shows the distribution of the experiment treatments.
+The experiment was designed in a Randomized Complete Block Besign (RCBD) in factorial.
+The study had four levels of OMWW and four rates of sugar beet molasses with three replicates for each treatment.The number of experimental plots reached 16 × 3 = 48 plots of 5 m2 each with 2.5 m length and 2.5 m width with a marginal distance of 0.25 m length and 0.25 m width between treatments, making the area of the experiment 240 m2 where the number of lines in one treatment was 3 planting lines with a distance of 70 cm between them and 25 cm between tubers; the number of plants per line was 10 plants, thus the number of plants per replicate was 30 plants per replicate.
+Table 1. shows the distribution and field randomization of the treatments and the combinations.

 Table 1.
 Distribution of the experiment treatments